JetBrains/teamcity-documentation/topics/third-party-license-agreements.md

 [//]: # (title: Third-Party License Agreements)
 [//]: # (auxiliary-id: Third-Party License Agreements)

+>This document is obsolete.
+See the relevant list of third-party software used in TeamCity on our [website](https://www.jetbrains.com/legal/third-party-software/?product=TC).
+>
+{product="tc"}

+>This document is obsolete.
+See the relevant list of third-party software used in TeamCity on our [website](https://www.jetbrains.com/legal/third-party-software/?product=TCC).
+>
+{product="tcc"}

-The following are two alphabetical lists of third\-party libraries distributed with TeamCity.
+The following are two alphabetical lists of third-party libraries distributed with TeamCity.
 See also the `TeamCity Home/licenses` directory.

 ## Libraries